Runtime class

 Runtime:: corun - just an alias for legacy purpose - auto is_cancelled() -> bool

-- This method verifies if the task has been cancelled.
+- queries if this runtime task has been cancelled

 Function documentation